 Letter of credit (LOC)

-Bank guarantee; at the request of the guaranteed party, the bank undertakes to render payment to the said party up to the amount specified in the LOC.
+Bank guarantee under which at the request of the guaranteed party, the bank undertakes to render payment to the said party up to the amount specified in the LOC.
 This method of providing collateral in reinsurance business is typically found in the USA.

 Life and health (re-)insurance